GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 # Pre-requisites

-## 1. Configure ERP to send business events to OIC [only for SaaS trigger walkthrough]
+## 1. Configure ERP to send business events to OIC*

 **While this is only necessary for the 2nd walkthrough, this may take a while to properly configure.**

+*this is only necessary for the SaaS trigger walkthrough*

 View these links from the a-team to learn how to configure ERP to send business events to OIC.